 You will not have to pay a fee to access your personal data or to exercise any of the other rights.
 However, we may charge a reasonable fee if your request for access is clearly unfounded or excessive.
 Alternatively, we may refuse to comply with the request in such circumstances.

 We may need to request specific information from you to help us confirm your identity and ensure your right to access the information (or to exercise any of your other rights).
 This is another appropriate security measure to ensure that personal data is not disclosed to any person who has no right to receive it.

-Should you be unhappy with our processing of your personal data or wish to exercise any of your rights, please let us know by contacting us via the Support Page of the DataFlow Corporate website.
+Should you be unhappy with our processing of your personal data or wish to exercise any of your rights, please let us know by contacting us via the Support/Contact Us – Dataflow Group.

 USING OUR APP

 Should you choose to use our mobile platform or Apps, you agree to the following terms.